Home

 As the follower takes all her steps as in skånsk mazurka, the only new for her is that the leader not uses the normal sequence.

-The variation is simply that the follower and the leader now make their turns outwards alternating.
+The variation can be changed by both the follower and the leader make their turns outwards alternating.
 The follower turns outwards on bar 3 and 5, the leader on bar 4 and 6.
 On bar 8 the follower can also make one extra turn under the leader's arm.

 Double hand hold